 - Samuel Adams: One of the founding fathers and governor of Massachusetts, Adams played a critical role in coordinating the American resistance and pushing for independence from Britain.

-- Benedict Arnold: Fighting at the Battle of Lexington and Concord, securing Fort Ticonderoga, launching America's first amphibious assault and planning the Battle of Saratoga, Arnold was considered a military genius.
+- Benedict Arnold: Fighting at the Battles of Lexington and Concord, securing Fort Ticonderoga, launching America's first amphibious assault and planning the Battle of Saratoga from Sept.
+19 to Oct.
+7, 1777, Arnold was considered a military genius.
 With all of his military success, Arnold was labeled a traitor when he began bargaining with the British in 1779.

-- Siege of Boston: A monthlong battle where the Continental army captured Boston and drove the British out of the city.
+- Siege of Boston: An eleven-month battle from April 19, 1775, to March 17, 1776, in which the Continental Army captured Boston and drove the British out of the city.

 - Declaration of Independence: July 4, 1776, marked the official separation of America from Britain.

-- Battles of Ticonderoga: Americans captured the fort in 1775, with the British recapturing the fort in 1777.
+- Battles of Ticonderoga: Americans captured the fort in 1775, with the British recapturing it in 1777.

-- Battle of Bunker Hill: The Americans took Bunker Hill and Breed’s Hill as part of the Siege of Boston, but they later lost the hills after several attacks from the British.
+- Battle of Bunker Hill (June 17, 1775): The Americans took Bunker Hill and Breed’s Hill as part of the Siege of Boston, but they later lost the hills after several attacks from the British.
 Although the British won the battle, it came with a loss of many men that greatly weakened their forces.

-- Battle of Long Island: The British capture New York, driving Gen. George Washington and his army out of New York to New Jersey.
+- Battle of Long Island (Aug.
+27, 1776): The British captured New York, driving Gen. George Washington and his army out of New York to New Jersey.

-- Battle of Trenton: This battle on Christmas 1776, which defeated German mercenaries, brought morale back to American forces.
+- Battle of Trenton: This battle on Dec.
+26, 1776, which defeated German mercenaries, brought morale back to American forces.

 - Battle of Saratoga: A turning point of the Revolution.
 American forces defeat British Gen. John Burgoyne and his army in New York state.
 This battle is also where foreign countries began giving support to America.

 - Treaty with France: In 1778, France entered a Treaty of Alliance and began to officially recognize the United States.
-This gave the US much-needed support.
+This gave the US.S. much-needed support.

-- Siege of Charleston: In 1779, after a six-week siege of Charleston, the British capture the South Carolina city.
+- Siege of Charleston: In 1779, after a six-week siege of Charleston, the British captured the South Carolina city.

-- Battle of Camden: In 1780, the British capture another South Carolina city.
+- Battle of Camden: In 1780, the British captured another South Carolina city.

-- The Battle of King’s Mountain: American forces defeat British loyalists in South Carolina, improving morale.
+- The Battle of King’s Mountain (Oct.
+7, 1780): American forces achieve a morale-boosting victory by defeating British loyalists in South Carolina.

-- Battle of Yorktown: This would prove to be the last major battle with the capture of Gen. Cornwallis and his army by the American army led by George Washington.
-This American victory forced Great Britain to begin talks with America.
+- Battle of Yorktown (Sept.
+28 to Oct.
+19, 1781): Marking the last major battle, Gen. Charles Cornwallis and his army are captured by the American forces under Washington.
+This pivotal American victory initiates talks with Great Britain.

 - Treaty of Paris: With the Treaty of Paris in 1783, Great Britain now recognized the independence of the United States, bringing an end to the Revolutionary War.